10maurycy10/10maurycy10.github.io/content/tutorials/regen/index.md

 In most variable capacitors, the shaft is connected to one of the terminals, ensure that this is the terminal connected to ground.

 Failing to do this will lead to massive hand-capacitance issues.

+I recommend adding a empty 2 pin component socket in parallel to the 30 pF variable capacitor, this allows increasing the capacitance (by adding a capacitor) if you have issues getting the set to regenerate.

 # The coil